 Pravin K Patel

-Amar Singh is an Assistant Professor at the Department of English, MMV, Banaras Hindu University, India.
-He has completed his Doctoral Research on Hyperrealism and Christopher Nolan’s Cinematic Texts in 2016 from Banaras Hindu University.
-At present he has been working as a Post-Doctoral Researcher (DFG Wissenschaftlicher Mitarbeiter) at Bergische Universität Wuppertal, Germany.
-His research interest areas are Film Studies and Popular Culture.
+Amar Singh is Assistant Professor at the Department of English, Mahila Mahavidyalaya (MMV), Banaras Hindu University, India.
+He has completed his doctoral research on Hyperrealism and Christopher Nolan’s Cinematic Texts in 2016 from Banaras Hindu University.
+At present he is working as a post-doctoral researcher (Wissenschaftlicher Mitarbeiter) at Bergische Universität Wuppertal, Germany.
+His research interest areas are English Literature, Film Studies and Popular Culture.

-Shipra Tholia is an Assistant Professor at the Department of German Studies, Banaras Hindu University, India.
+Shipra Tholia is Assistant Professor at the Department of German Studies, Banaras Hindu University, India.
 She has completed her M.Phil from Jawaharlal Nehru University, New Delhi.
-She is currently pursuing her Doctoral Research from Bergische Universität Wuppertal, Germany as a DAAD scholar.
+She is currently pursuing her doctoral research from Bergische Universität Wuppertal, Germany as a German Academic Exchange Service/ DAAD scholar.
 Her research interest areas are Media Studies, Narratology, German Language and Literature.

-Pravin K Patel is an Assistant Professor of English, MMV, Banaras Hindu University, India.
-He received his Doctorate in English from the EFL University, Hyderabad, India.
-His areas of interest are Medical Humanities and English Literature.
+Pravin K Patel is Assistant Professor of English, Mahila Mahavidyalaya (MMV), Banaras Hindu University, India.
+He received his Doctorate in English from the English and Foreign Languages University, Hyderabad, India.
+His areas of interest are medical humanities and English literature.